serodriguez68/poodr-notes/README.md

 + Delegation in Rails: _the delegate method_

 ### How to comply with Demeter
-+ Demeter violations are clues of missing public interfaces.
++ Demeter violations are clues of __missing objects whose public interface you have not yet discovered.__.
 + It is easy to comply with Demeter if you use a __message-based perspective__ in your design.

 _______________________________________________________________________________